giditre/mdn-proto/README.md

 sudo ovs-vsctl show

---- set the specific switch to act as standalone with: sudo ovs-vsctl set-fail-mode <switch-name> standalone
+--- set the specific switch to act as standalone with: sudo ovs-vsctl set-fail-mode (switch-name) standalone

 and now the switch should be able to forward packets without needing a SDN controller

+'''